somaproject/acqboard/docs/operation/fiberio.rst

    :autoconvert:
    :pngdpi: 150

-CMDST is a 3-bit field; CMDST[1:0] are the mode numbers; CMDST[0] is high **after we have just switched into this mode, while this mode is loading.** Mode switching is not instantaneous because the board needs to read values from EEPROM, a (comparatively) slow process.
+The Command Status byte consists of three active bits.
+CMDST[1:0] are the mode numbers, indicating the current active mode.
+CMDST[0] is a "loading" bit, and is high **during transition into a new mode.** Mode switching is not instantaneous because the board needs to read values from EEPROM, a (comparatively) slow process.

-Every command sent has a 4-bit command id (CMDID); when a command is
+Every command sent to the board contains  a 4-bit Command ID (CMDID);
-\textit{done executing} the output command id is changed to reflect this.
+this is a nonce which indicates command completion.
+The most recently-completed Command ID is transmitted with each full frame.
+When a command is **done executing** the output Command ID is changed to reflect this.

 CMDRP is the command response field; CMDRP[4:1] are the bits of the most-recently executed CMDID; CMDRP[0] tells whether or not this command was successful.

 The data fields are 1.15-bit twos-complement fixed point samples from their corresponding ADCs; they are transmitted MSB first.

-\emph{Normally, the acqboard receives a stream of valid 8b/10b encoded zeros; a new command is signalled by the presence of the comma character in the data stream followed by a packet. } which looks as follows:
+Normally, the Acqboard receives a stream of valid 8b/10b encoded zeros; a new command is indicated by the presence of the comma character in the data stream followed by a packet.
+A typical command packet is below, and consists of six bytes.
+The specific internals of the commands are explained in the following section. g

 .. figure:: rxpacket.svg
    :autoconvert: